Home > About > Frequently Asked Questions

 WHAT TYPE OF TRAINING DOES A NATUROPATHIC DOCTOR RECEIVE?

 Naturopathic doctors (NDs) obtain comprehensive and rigorous training in an educational structure similar to that of medical doctors.
 An undergraduate degree, with specific science prerequisites, is mandatory before entering either of the two accredited naturopathic colleges in Canada.
-Dr. Jasper completed a Bachelor of Science degree at the University of Manitoba and then graduated from the Canadian College of Naturopathic Medicine.
+Dr. Jasper, ND completed a Bachelor of Science degree at the University of Manitoba and then graduated from the Canadian College of Naturopathic Medicine.
 Dr. Jasper, ND has since completed advanced training in Bowen Therapy.

 Naturopathic college programs require four full-time years of naturopathic medical training (4500 hours) in medical science courses, clinical sciences and naturopathic therapies as well as 1500 hours of supervised clinical experience.
 Naturopathic college graduates must successfully complete board-certified licensing exams (NPLEX) and jurisdictional exams in regulated provinces.
 Naturopathic Doctors are regulated in Manitoba by the Manitoba Naturopathic Association and governed under the Manitoba Naturopathic Act.